muescha/gatsby-plugin-html-payload-size/readme.md

 > Show and analyzes your initial HTML payloads.
 Warns you if your HTML files get to big.

-This is heavily inspired by [size-plugin](https://github.com/GoogleChromeLabs/size-plugin) for Webpack.
+This is heavily inspired by [size-plugin](https://github.com/GoogleChromeLabs/size-plugin) for Webpack (see also [gatsby-plugin-webpack-size](https://github.com/axe312ger/gatsby-plugin-webpack-size)).

 ![Screenshot](./screenshot.png)